oyilmaztekin/vscode-undoc/README.md

 <p align="center">
  A document generator for Function Expressions, Function Statements, Arrow Function Expressions, and Class Definitions.
 </p>
-<p align="center">It detects undocumented functions and class methods in your Javascript / Flow / React code at the compile stage.
+<p align="center">It detects undocumented functions and class methods in your Javascript / Flow / React source code on the AST nodes at the compile stage.
 It collects passed parameters, return expressions, states for React code then it creates document template just above the functions.
 </p>

 ## Usage